Your Guide to Visiting Disneyland with Disabilities

 There are two ways to register a guest for DAS:

-• We at Undivided have heard that online waits can take many hours before you connect.
-Plan on trying as early as possible before your visit in case it takes a few days to connect.
+- Plan on trying as early as possible before your visit in case it takes a few days to connect, as waits can be long online.
+We recommend trying in the early morning.

-• The queue can also have long waits, so prepare your child accordingly.
+- The queue can also have long waits, so prepare accordingly.

 How to use Disney DAS registration

-DAS is valid for the length of the ticket or up to 120 days, whichever comes sooner.
-Once the service has elapsed or when a new ticket is required, guests will need to re-register.
+DAS is valid for the length of the ticket or up to one year, whichever comes sooner.
+Once the service has elapsed or when a new ticket is required, guests will need to re-apply.

 When your return time is ready, you will scan your app at the “Lightning Lane” area of a ride.
 You can only hold one return time pass at a time.
-Note: There is a “cool down time” of ten minutes between when you scan a DAS pass and when you can reserve your next ride queue.
+There is a “cooldown time” of ten minutes between when you scan a DAS return time and when you can reserve your next ride queue.

 Other options for shorter lines at Disneyland:

-• The Rider Switch program enables one caregiver to ride an attraction while another caregiver waits outside the attraction with the child who does not ride.
+- The Rider Switch program enables one parent or caregiver to ride an attraction while another parent or caregiver waits outside the attraction with the child who does not ride.
 The first rider then swaps with up to three other members of their party without anyone having to wait in line again.

-• Single Rider Line allows riders to wait in a shorter line to be placed on some rides without a companion.
+- Single Rider Service allows riders to wait in a shorter line to be placed on some rides without a companion.
 This option is only appropriate for those who can ride alone without a parent or caregiver.
+Only select attractions have the single rider option.

 Planning for accessibility and sensory needs at Disneyland

-The Disneyland Park Guide for Guests with Disabilities and Disney California Adventure Park Guide for Guests with Disabilities offer a quick overview and keyed map of each park’s mobility, visual, and hearing accommodations.
-These maps will also be available at Guest Relations and on the Disneyland app.
+The Disneyland Park Guide Map for Guests with Disabilities and Disney California Adventure Park Guide Map for Guests with Disabilities offer a quick overview and keyed map of each park’s mobility, visual, and hearing accommodations.
+These maps are available in printed form at Guest Relations and digitally on the Disneyland app.

-✅ Tip: Check out this list for the rides and attractions that can accommodate wheelchairs and rides that require a transfer.
+This list details the rides and attractions that can accommodate wheelchairs and rides that require a transfer.

 You can rent a stroller, wheelchair, or ECV/motorized scooter at Disneyland’s Stroller Shop located in the main entrance plaza to the east of the Disneyland Park main entrance as well as at the Pixar Pals parking structure.
 Manual wheelchairs are $15 per day to rent; ECV rentals are $60 per day plus sales tax.
 Both require a refundable deposit of $20.